 Above 10 points are my point of views.
 Look at the infographics below that show what others (students and employers) are saying

 Undergraduate Study in US: Tips for Applicants & Parents on Applying to Elite Colleges and How Stoodnt Can Help You

-I have been doing study abroad counselling and admission consulting for 7 years now.
-Hwoever, I started doing it professionally three years ago.
+I have been doing study-abroad counselling and admission consulting since 2012.
+However, I started doing it professionally three years ago.
 To be honest, I am enjoying this role.
 I am quite sure, I wouldn’t have jumped into this role if I was not a study abroad student myself.